ggtypst compiles Typst source to SVG through a Rust

 Practical Guidelines

-annotate_*()for one-off labels: At ~64 ms per call, annotations are effectively instant in interactive use.geom_*()scales roughly linearly: After subtracting the base plot, each row costs about 125–140 ms. For 10 rows expect about 1.4 s; for 50 rows expect about 7 s.
-Usegeom_typst()for small data layers (< 20 rows) and consider regulargeom_text()orgeom_label()for larger datasets.
-In general, avoid over-labeling a single plot to maintain readability and visual clarity.element_*()is fine for a few theme labels: A single Typst-rendered title took about 171 ms here, so titles, subtitles, and axis titles are reasonable uses.
-This benchmark does not evaluate dense tick-label or facet-heavy cases, but in examples and showcases they look fine.ggtypstwill not noticeably slow down your scientific research :).Content complexity and LaTeX → Typst conversion usually have little impact: For simple content the end-to-end cost changes very little, and the pure Typst/MiTeX step stays in the 2–8 ms range.
+annotate_*()for one-off labels: At ~62 ms per call in the math benchmark, annotations are effectively instant in interactive use.geom_*()scales roughly linearly: After subtracting the base plot, each row costs about 125–140 ms in the math benchmark.
+For 10 rows expect about 1.1-1.3 s; for 50 rows expect about 5.5-6.5 s.
+Usegeom_typst()for small data layers and avoid over-labeling a single plot.ggtextis faster for simple styled text: If you only need basic bold/italic rich text in annotations or label layers,ggtexthas much lower end-to-end rendering cost, especially forgeomuse cases.element_*()is fine for a few theme labels: A single Typst-rendered title took about 167 ms here, so titles, subtitles, and axis titles are reasonable uses.
+This benchmark does not evaluate dense tick-label or facet-heavy cases.Content complexity and LaTeX → Typst conversion usually have little impact: For simple content the end-to-end cost changes very little, and the pure Typst/MiTeX step stays in the 2–8 ms range.
 Only very large expressions show a major increase in full plotting time.